SabeDoesThings/SapphireEngine/README.md

 # Sapphire Engine
 ![SapphireEngineLogo](https://github.com/user-attachments/assets/2eae2582-bcd3-4872-a21a-1bccb3d2a6f2)
-2D and 3D game engine that uses the highly portable Haxe programming language
+A 2D and 3D game engine designed with and for the cross-platform programming language [Haxe](https://haxe.org/).